Analysis | GOP officials overwhelmingly side against Trump’s voter fraud claims — when forced to decide

 It’s a fanciful effort, for which GOP support remains unclear.
-But a big reason that level of support is unclear is that vast majority of Republicans refuse to comment on the situation.
+But a big reason that level of support is unclear is that the vast majority of Republicans refuse to comment on the situation.
 The Washington Post surveyed every Republican in Congress, but just 27 — about 1 in 10 — would say Biden is president-elect.

 It seems the courage to take a position, as is often the case in politics, is in short supply.